 A: Yes, the Red Meat Levy is a statutory levy, if you sell or trade in red meat or their by-products you are legally required to register and submit records each month to the RMLA as well to pay the appropriate levy amounts.

-Q: What levy amounts do I have to pay?
+Q: How much do I have to pay?

-A: These are determined by the Minister of Agriculture and are published annually in the Government Gazette (see Annex #2 for 2020- 2021 fee structure).
+A: The fees are determined by the Minister of Agriculture and are published annually in the Government Gazette.
+(See the GG attached)

 For meat processors the levy is 2,26c per kg on all red meat and pork used in red meat products.

-For retail outlets selling red meat or red meat products it is R 780.00 per annum per outlet.
+For retail outlets selling red meat or red meat products it is R741.00 excl.
+VAT per outlet per annum.

 Q: How often do I have submit records to the RMLA?